LillianLuzinsky/First-Vue-App/README.md

 21) How to add a product review to display in the product component
 22) How to write custome error messages
 23) Able to add a recommend radio buttons

+---

+## Challenges

+1) Need to continue practicing how to create forms and submit review info
+2) Didn't understand how tabs in Vuejs work